holunda-io/bpm-ai-connectors-camunda-8/docs/base-connectors.md

 * array

 > [!NOTE]
-> The non-LLM models do not support the array type.
+> The non-LLM models currently do not support the array type.
 >
 > For details, see [here](local-models.md).